sdwheeler/seanonit/content/docs/05-psprofiles/slide04.md

 ![Profile basics][01]

 In PowerShell, the profile script is used to customize the shell environment and define functions, aliases, and variables.
-The profile is a PowerShell script file that is executed when you start a PowerShell session, whether it's an interactive session or a script execution.
+The profile is a PowerShell script file that's executed when you start a PowerShell session, whether it's an interactive session or a script execution.

+## Order of precedence

-There are different profile scripts, in different locations, for the current user and all users on the system.
+There are different profile scripts, in different locations, that apply to all users on the system or just the current user.
 PowerShell runs the profile scripts in the following order.

 - All Users, All Hosts
 - All Users, Current Host
 - Current User, All Hosts
 - Current user, Current Host

+Any settings in the profile scripts are applied in the order they are run.
+The last setting applied overrides any previous settings.

+The different profile scopes and locations allow you to create scripts that can be shared across your enterprise.
+You can deploy scripts using group policy or configuration management tools so that you can have a consistent PowerShell environment across all your systems.

+## File locations

 Use the following command to see the list of profiles scripts and locations.